zpaolo11x/Arcadeflow/README.md

 - "Square" thumbnails layout now responds to the "Blurred Logo Shadow" option, if you enable it you'll get game name overlay with drop shadow, otherwise plain game name with gradient background.
 - When a game has a multi-language title separated by "/" (e.g. Fatal Fury / Garou Densetsu) the theme will crossfade the titles so that title scrolling is needed less often.

-*v 1.8*
+*v1.8*

 - Introduced a new layout style where game snaps are not horizontal or vertical depending on game orientation, but cropped square.
 You can chose it in the options menu.

-*v 1.7*
+*v1.7*

 - Overhauled the menu and functions system, now it works like this:
 - - When going "UP" from the tiles list you get to a "main menu" where you can select Filters Menu or Global Search
 - - When on a game using the configurable control button you get a "context menu" overlay with 4 game-specific functions you chose by using your joystick/keys:
 - - "UP" enters the "More of the same..." search menu
 - - "DOWN" enters the "History" page where you can see and scroll the game history and see a larger game preview
 - - "LEFT" to enter the Tags menu
 - - "RIGHT" to add/remove favorites
 - Implemented a version of the History.dat plugin so you can see history without the need to enable the plugin (see options)
 - Rolled back the way horizontal and vertical games are detected, the "new" one had some issues in many circumstances
 - Tweaked and updated search with on-screen keys
 - Added a workaround when invoking filters through the filters menu button to fix some tiles update
+-
 - New theme options included:
 - - "History.dat" is the location of the History.dat file (no need to enable or configure the )
 - - "Index Clones" works like the same option in the History.dat plugin.
 - - "Generate Index" a one-time function to generate the history index

-*v 1.6*
+*v1.6*

 - Changed the way horizontal and vertical games are detected, this time it should work for all users and all games lists
 - Changed the way the "vertical" mode is scaled and layed out, clearer and with larger thumbs